metrorailings/OwlBlog/content/posts/2022-circa-millions-week-4-predictions.md

 Then again, Brian Hoyer is starting in this game.
 And I worry he may be completely out of his depth, having not seriously played football the past couple years.

 ***

+### Cardinals @ Panthers (-1)

+***

+##### _Streaks_

+Cardinals - 1L
+Panthers - 1W

+##### _Injuries_

+##### _Weather_

+Cloudy, but otherwise pleasant

+##### _History_

+When these two teams played one another last year, the Panthers surprised everybody and won the game outright despite the sportsbooks pegging them as double-digit underdogs.
+But a closer look at the game and one can see why **that** game doesn't necessary hold much value in assessing **this** game.
+First off, the Panthers now have a different offensive coordinator on their staff, one who preaches the west coast approach to offense.
+Second (and most importantly), neither of the quarterbacks that played in that game will be playing here.
+Kyler Murray was sidelined with injury in that contest, forcing Colt McCoy to start in his stead.
+On Carolina's side, that club was riding a short-lived high after reuniting with the beloved Cam Newton.
+In fact, it was Cam Newton who set the tone early by scoring on a few gadget plays.
+PJ Walker was the other quarterback playing as well for Carolina, given Newton's unfamiliarity with the playbook.
+Unlike experienced back-up quarterbacks, very little tape is out there on PJ Walker, so Vance Joseph had to draft a defensive game plan without really understanding what Carolina's offense was going to do with PJ Walker at the helm.

+Things are much more predictable now in this rematch, especially now that Kyler Murray is still healthy and Baker Mayfield is a known commodity.

+***

+### Cardinals +1

+***

+I say the Cardinals are being underrated here largely because of their sorry performance last week against the Rams.
+The reality is that Arizona was able to move the ball steadily against the Rams, but they just couldn't finish.
+Kyler Murray lacked that clutch mentality needed to finish drives in the end zone.
+Even against the Raiders, it took every trick in the book to steal the win away at the end.

+Even though Arizona has issues finishing drives, I expect better results here simply because he'll have more opportunities to matriculate the ball downfield thanks to Baker Mayfield playing hopelessly.
+As long as the Cardinals defense can force enough short drives from the Panthers, Kyler has no reason not to pin up points here.